Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 Administrative Commands
 ---------------------

-`.git` - Sends a link to Sir Vivor's github repository in PMs.
-All contributions are welcome!

-`.guide` - Sends a link to this guide.

 `.kill` - Makes Sir Vivor log off.
-It will ask for confirmation before doing so.
+He will ask for confirmation before doing so.
 Requires: % @ #

 `.custom [text]` OR `.custom {[room]} [text]` - Forces Sir Vivor to execute a command or say a message.
 If `{[room]}` is provided, Sir Vivor will perform the task in the target room.
 Room name must be in `[brackets]`.
 For example: `.custom [survivor] hi`, `.custom [survivor] /modchat ac` Can be dangerous if misused.